Guru Nanak Darbar, Dubai: COVID-19 Response

-In response to the coronavirus (COVID-19) crisis, the Guru Nanak Darbar was closed for 110 days from April to July 2020 as part of the restrictions on places of worship to stop the spread of the virus.
+In response to the COVID-19 pandemic, the Guru Nanak Darbar was closed for 110 days from April to July 2020 as part of the restrictions on places of worship to stop the spread of the virus.
 However, even after reopening, restricted timings were put in place for the devotees to visit the Sikh shrine, and these were from 9 am to 9.30 am and from 6 pm to 6.30 pm from Saturday to Thursday.
 In addition, devotees were required to wear masks and gloves, use hand sanitisers, maintain social distancing, and have their temperatures checked, and children under 12 years old and people over 60 years old were not allowed to enter for a specified period of time to ensure their safety.

-As part of the UAE-wide efforts to immunize residents and citizens against the coronavirus, the Guru Nanak Darbar hosted from 6 to 8 February 2021 an event to vaccinate 4,500 adults of different religions and about 35 nationalities against COVID-19.
+As part of the UAE-wide efforts to immunize residents and citizens against the coronavirus, the Guru Nanak Darbar hosted an event from 6 to 8 February 2021 to vaccinate 4,500 adults of different religions and about 35 nationalities against COVID-19.